RomainMILLAN-IUT-MTPSETE/SAE-3.01-VoteIt/README.md

 # VoteIt.ml
-VotIt it's an vote website.
-Is goal is to learn the creation of website.
+VoteIt is a website that consists in debating different topics.
+Its goal is to learn the creation of a website.

 *Create by PIERRE Geoffrey, CHARRADE Hugo, TREGUIER Ewan and MILLAN Romain*